WHAT’S UP! I’m Smiley.

 -Inspiring social change & increasing opportunities for game-changing entrepreneurs

 -Quoting Seinfeld episodes like it’s my job.
 (What do you have in the briefcase?
 Crackers.)

 I am a writer, speaker, and lover of life.
-I am currently writing The Quarter-Life Breakthrough, a guide for millennials to find meaningful work, which is an Amazon bestseller and the top rated job-hunting book on Amazon.
+I recently published The Quarter-Life Breakthrough, a guide for millennials to find meaningful work, which is an Amazon bestseller and the top rated job-hunting book on Amazon.
 I have inspired young professionals and entrepreneurs to have quarter-life breakthroughs and find meaningful work as director of community engagement at the Hive Global Leaders Program, and previously as director of The Bold Academy.
 I am a StartingBloc Fellow and a mentor for entrepreneurs at StartingBloc, the Dell Summer Social Innovation Lab, and Coolhouse Labs, as well as a volunteer with The Beat Within–which provides writing workshops for incarcerated youth.

 I write stories about purpose-driven millennials who are making a positive impact in their communities.
 My writing has been published in Forbes, Fast Company, GOOD, The Huffington Post, The Hairpin, and Thought Catalog, among others.
 I previously worked as special assistant to the director of global operations at the U.S. Peace Corps, represented the agency on President Obama’s Young African Leaders Initiative, and occasionally wrote remarks for the Peace Corps director.

 I don’t pretend to have the right answers.
 But I’m starting to ask the right questions.
 (So we’ve got that going for us.
 Which is nice.)

 *Disclaimer: The views expressed in this blog are solely my own. *